josegonzalez/php-queuesadilla/README.md

 - `queue`: Name of a queue to place a job on.
 All queues are dynamic, and need not be declared beforehand.
 - `attempts`: Max number of attempts a job can be performed until it is marked as dead.
 - `priority`: Jobs with smaller priority values will be scheduled before jobs with larger priorities.
+Not available with the `MemoryBackend` or `SynchronousBackend`.
 Job priorities are constants, and there are 5 priorities:
     - Job::LOW
     - Job::NORMAL
     - Job::MEDIUM